 f.
 Sign and components shall comply with all provisions of SAEJ 1133.

 g.
-A second school bus traffic warning sign on the left side near the rear of the bus, may be mounted on all 65, or larger sized passenger Type C and D school buses.
+A second school bus traffic warning sign on the left side near the rear of the bus, may be mounted on all 65, or larger sized passenger Types C and D public school buses.

-11. School Bus Crossing Control Arm.
+11. School Bus Crossing Control Arm: Public school buses shall be equipped with a crossing control arm mounted on the right side of the front bumper.

+a.
+When opened, the arm shall extend in a line parallel to the body side and aligned with the right front wheel.

+b.
 Appropriate grommets or a loom shall be used where wires or tubes go through holes in bumper and firewall.

-b.
-School buses shall be equipped with a crossing control arm mounted on the right side of the front bumper.
-When opened, this arm shall extend in a line parallel to the body side and aligned with the right front wheel.

 c.
 All components of the crossing control arm and all connections shall be weatherproofed.